 - Meets consumers where they make food choices.
 The Heart-Check mark is there when your clients/patients need it – at the grocery store and at select restaurants.
 The American Heart Association is there in other ways, too, such as in-store identification of foods bearing the Heart-Check mark and health and wellness promotions nationwide.

 - Quick and simple.
 The required Nutrition Facts label on food packaging is unequivocally important, but it is also dense with numbers and can intimidate newly health-conscious shoppers.
 There’s no learning curve with the Heart-Check mark.
 That’s because the Heart-Check mark represents a “bundling” of criteria based on the food category.
-This usually includes total fat, saturated fat, trans fat, cholesterol, sodium and beneficial nutrients that are important in determining if a food is heart-healthy
+This usually includes total fat, saturated fat, trans fat, cholesterol, sodium and beneficial nutrients that are important in determining if a food can be part of an overall healthy dietary pattern.

 - Recognized and trusted.
 Shoppers trust the Heart-Check mark on packaging more than other nutrition icons, according to a 2012 American Heart Association quantitative study.
 The study also showed that eight out of 10 shoppers are already familiar with the Heart-Check mark.
 That means your clients/patients are likely to be very receptive when you advise them to choose Heart-Check certified products.
 Plus, shoppers associate the Heart-Check mark with both heart health and overall health.